 All degree-seeking full and part-time students and all non-degree seeking students planning to enroll in English or mathematics courses.

 The ACCUPLACER test helps to determine if you are ready to succeed in college level coursework.
-The tests evaluates your academic skills in English, math, and reading, which are very important to your success in college classes.
+The test evaluates your academic skills in English, math, and reading, which are very important to your success in college classes.

 If you have a disability that will prevent you from performing well under standard test conditions, please call the Student Success Center at 814.262.6451 for information on testing accommodations.